Average Weather in March in Greenville California, United States

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

-The average accumulated growing degree days in Greenville is essentially constant during March, remaining within 17°F of 29°F throughout.
+The average accumulated growing degree days in Greenville are essentially constant during March, remaining within 17°F of 29°F throughout.

 Growing Degree Days in March